 We award a variety of merit-based scholarships to further inspire high academic achievers.
-Most scholarships require no additional application beyond the application for admission.
+Most scholarships require no additional application beyond the application for admission and have a priority deadline of February 1.
 The full-tuition Moreau Scholarship requires a separate application, available below.

 In addition to scholarships awarded by St. Edward's University, there are many additional opportunities available from outside sources.
 Your high school guidance counselor can provide resources and point you to free web tools that can help you find scholarships.

 All applicants for admission are evaluated for Academic Scholarships.
 (Students who receive athletic scholarships may not be eligible for all of the scholarships and grants listed below.)

 Guaranteed Scholarships are awarded to applicants who meet the following academic criteria: